A spicy dry potato curry, also known as”ala theldala” in Sinhalese, is a devilled potato curry you can enjoy with all of your favourite meals.

 Sri Lankan creamy potato curry.

-Sri Lankan potato and beans curry.
+Sri Lankan potato and bean curry.

 Spicy potato and green bean stir-fry.